BlidDev/Niv/wiki/string.md

 **Desc:**

-Trims whitespace characters off start and end of `STR` conatined inside `val` and returns the trimmed `STR`.
+Trims whitespace characters off the start and end of a `STR` conatined inside `val`, and returns the trimmed `STR`.

 **Return value:** `STR`.